Common Laundry Disinfectants

 Lemon Juice: Lemon juice is great on perspiration stains and is a great disinfectant.
 It will also help whiten fabrics as a bleach alternative.
 You can use ½ cup or more in the laundry.
 The disinfecting property of lemons comes from its high acidity.
 It changes the pH levels in bacteria so the microbes can’t survive.
 Lemon juice is best utilized in a separate wash cycle or in the rinse cycle from using other additives like borax or baking soda because borax and baking soda are both very alkaline, and will kill a different range of microbes.
 Adding lemon juice at the same time as other alkaline additives can alter the pH and not kill anything or create a reaction.

 Borax: Borax is a pH buffer and raises the pH of your water to make it slightly basic.
-Borax is used best as a laundry booster.
 It works by converting some water molecules to Hydrogen Peroxide and works best in hotter water.
 The pH buffer it create in the water make a stable environment for chemical reactions to occur between the soap and your clothes, thus its “laundry booster” qualities.
-The reactions that borax undergoes in hot water does the disinfecting.
+The reactions that borax undergoes in hot water does some disinfecting.

 To disinfect with borax, wash on hot and add ½ cup per load.
 Use in the wash cycle and not the rinse cycle.
 Borax can also be toxic if consumed, so keep away from little ones and pets.